 It’s important to not get discouraged if these tips seem impossible or overwhelming — they can be hard to accomplish on your own.

 Consider working with a therapist, who can help you navigate mental health issues around fear, such as:

 Anger usually happens when you experience some type of injustice.
 This experience can make you feel threatened, trapped, and unable to defend yourself.

 Many people think of anger as a negative thing, but it’s a normal emotion that can help you know when a situation has become toxic.

 How to talk about it

 Words you might use when you feel angry include:

 There are a lot of ways to deal with anger, many of which can cause problems for you and those around you.

 - Focus on finding a solution.
 Anger is often difficult to deal with because it makes you feel helpless.
 Working to solve the problem that’s causing your anger can help relieve this frustration.
-You may not be able to fix every situation that makes you angry, but you can usually do something to bring about some improvement.
+You may not be able to fix every situation that makes you angry, but you can usually bring about some improvement.
 Ask other people involved what they think and work together.
 You can also try asking your loved ones for their input.
 Different perspectives can help you consider solutions you may not have seen yourself.